kiba/Writings/fac/chp28_the_summoned_dwarf.md

 The dwarf human hyperventilated as he started to look around for a escape route.

 "I assured you.
 We did not kidnap you," the wizard said.
-"The ritual circle summoned a suitable hero for our fortress, especially in time of need."
+"The ritual circle summoned a suitable hero for our fortress, especially in time of dire need."

 MacMuffin snatched a battle axe off a fallen dwarf.
 "Oh yeah?
 Did the ritual ask if the 'hero' wanted to be summoned."
 The human waved the battle axe, terrifying his kidnappers, causing them to step back!
 "Well?"